svyotov/aws-modernization-workshop/modules/container-orchestration-eks/readme.md

 Now that we have our containers deployed to Amazon EKS we can continue with the workshop and look at how to monitor the **Pet Store** application.

+## Helm

+Kubernetes templates can be organized into a [helm](https://helm.sh/docs/) repository for easier maintenance and management.